erydrkn/SmartSafeLock-Project/README.md

 Setup and Usage:

-Connect the Arduino Uno to your computer and open the Arduino IDE.
+-Connect the Arduino Uno to your computer and open the Arduino IDE.

-Upload the project code to the Arduino.
+-Upload the project code to the Arduino.

-Connect the system to a power source.
+-Connect the system to a power source.

-Set your password via the LCD display to activate the lock.
+-Set your password via the LCD display to activate the lock.

-The alarm system will automatically activate if the safe is moved.
+-The alarm system will automatically activate if the safe is moved.

-All actions performed will be logged on the SD card.
+-All actions performed will be logged on the SD card.